amanmrangin/docker_learning/README.md

   **HOW:**
    - **Isolation** and **Security** allows the Docker to install/run multipe Containers on a single host ignoring the underlying details of Host machine.
-   - As **Docker CLI** is used for all the interaction with Docker software, practice rigorusly and remember the command and syntax for various operations/functions
+   - As **Docker CLI**, AKA _Docker Client_, is used for all the interaction with Docker software, practice rigorusly and remember the command and syntax for various operations/functions

   **WHERE:**
    - Runs on any popular Operating System

+  **Pouplar Terms:**
+   - **Docker Desktop**: Easy-to-install software consists of all the following components of Docker.
+   - **Docker Client**: A command based tool, CLI, to interact with **Docker Host**
+   - **Docker Host**: A software, acts as a server, listens to Docker Client requests.
+It consists of many components such as _Docker Daemon_, _Images_, _Containers_
+     - **Docker Daemon**: A service/listener for all the requests and manages the _Containers_, _Images_, _attached Stoage Volumes_, _Networks_
+     - **Docker Objects - Images**: A file with set of instructions version of any software (E.g. Ubuntu, RedHad Linux, Apache Webserver, JDK, Tomcat, NodeJS etc..y) that can be collected and concustomized to build another Docker Image.
+Example: A Image can be a software built using collection many software products such as of 'Ubuntu OS', 'Apache WebServer', 'JDK11', 'Tomcat',

 ## Additional Materials
 - [Docker Get Started](https://docs.docker.com/get-started)